HenriFrelin/JSBlockChain/README.md

 # JSBlockChain
-JavaScript implementation of a simple blockchain
+JavaScript implementation of a simple blockchain using POW mining reward system & a POS node validation system (seperate)